OISF/suricata/doc/userguide/performance/analysis.rst

 The so called Elephant Flows or traffic spikes are quite difficult to deal with.
 In most cases those are big file transfers or backup traffic and it's not feasible to decode the whole traffic.
-From a network security monitoring perspective it's enough to log the metadata of that flow and do a packet inspection at the beginning but not the whole flow.
+From a network security monitoring perspective it's often enough to log the metadata of that flow and do a packet inspection at the beginning but not the whole flow.

 If you can spot specific flows as described above then try to filter those.
 The